tixnah/pyfort-burla-szymanski-Int4/README.md

 #### Input:
 When the program ask a number as an input it will make the program crash if it is not a number that is entered.
 We could improve that by using the table of code ascii and  ask the user to re-unter the code until it is a valid input using a while loop.
 #### Errors:
-for the error management we used : test.
+For the error management we used : test.
 We try running the program try to understand where it does not work, add print at each line to understand where it doesnt work how we want it to.

 ## Chronology: